Domestic USA Free Shipping on Retail Orders over $120

 CBD

 What is CBD?
 CBD, or cannabidiol, is a prominent cannabinoid found in cannabis plants.
-It is one of the many compounds naturally occurring in the plant and has gained widespread attention for its potential therapeutic properties.
-Unlike THC, CBD is not psychoactive or non psychotropic and does not produce the typical euphoric or intoxicating effects associated with cannabis use.
+It is one of many compounds naturally found in the plant.
+It has gained widespread attention for its potential therapeutic properties.
+Unlike THC, CBD is non-psychoactive and does not produce the euphoric or intoxicating effects associated with cannabis.
 CBD is most commonly produced by Type III, CBD dominant, hemp varieties.

-CBD has garnered significant interest in recent years due to its reported potential benefits, such as providing relief for pain, reducing inflammation, alleviating anxiety, promoting relaxation, and supporting overall well-being.
-It is commonly used in various wellness and medicinal products.
+CBD has garnered significant interest in recent years due to its reported potential benefits.
+These benefits include pain relief, reduced inflammation, alleviated anxiety, promoted relaxation, and overall well-being support.
+People commonly use it in various wellness and medicinal products.

 Some of it’s common herbal or medicinal actions are: Anti-inflammatory, antimicrobial, antifungal, analgesic, antioxidant, antispasmodic, antiemetic, antipsychotic, antiepileptic, vasorelaxant, immunosuppressive, and neuroprotective.

-In plain speak, some common uses are to help assist recovery from soreness or inflammation associated with sports training or basic life injuries.
+In simple terms, people commonly use it to aid recovery from soreness or inflammation due to sports training or everyday injuries.
 CBD is also a great remedy for coming down from OD symptoms from too much THC ingestion.
 The recommended daily dose for anti-epileptic uses for a child is 10 mg / day.

-CBD has also shown promise with movement disorders and can alleviate neuropathic pain in patients with MS (in combination with D9).
+CBD has shown promise for movement disorders.
+It can also alleviate neuropathic pain in patients with MS when combined with D9.

-In the context of cannabis cultivation, CBD content is of importance, especially for growers aiming to produce strains with higher levels of CBD and lower levels of THC.
-Some strains have naturally higher CBD-to-THC ratios, while others may have been selectively bred to enhance CBD content.
-These strains are often referred to as “CBD-dominant” strains.
+In cannabis cultivation, CBD content is important.
+Growers aim to produce strains with higher CBD levels and lower THC levels.
+Some strains naturally have higher CBD-to-THC ratios, while breeders have selectively enhanced CBD content in others.
+People often refer to these strains as “CBD-dominant” strains.

 CBD cultivation involves careful selection of cannabis strains with desired CBD levels and specific genetics that favor CBD production.
 Some strains have both THC and CBD in high quantities.
-Growers may also employ cultivation techniques, such as providing optimal nutrient profiles, adequate lighting, and appropriate environmental conditions, to encourage higher CBD yields.
+Growers may also use cultivation techniques to encourage higher CBD yields.
+These techniques include providing optimal nutrient profiles, adequate lighting, and appropriate environmental conditions.

 CBDA